LTUC/amman-dotnet-401d2/Curriculum/Class01/LAB-B.md

 	3. Add the capability to `throw` a custom exception if the sum is less than 20, with the message "Value of {sum} is too low". (replace {sum} with the actual sum of the variable)
 	4. return the sum
 3. Expected Exceptions:
-	1. none
+	1. No Try/Catch required since no expected exceptions will be caught.
+We will have our custom exception be caught in lower levels of the callstack.

-#### GetAverage Method
+### GetProduct Method
-1. The method signature of GetAverage should contain:
+1. The method signature of GetProduct should contain:
 	- ***static or instance***: static
 	- ***return type***: integer
-	- ***parameters***: integer totalSum and an integer divisor (what you will be dividing by)
+	- ***parameters***: integer array, integer sum
 2. The logic within the method should:
-	1. create a new integer name `quotient` that will hold the answer to the division problem
-	2. set the value of `quotient` to the totalSum divided by the divisor.
+	1. Ask the user the select a random number between 1 and the length of the integer array.
+	2. declare a new variable named `product`
+	3. multiply `sum` by the random number index that the user selected from the array (example: array[randomNumber]).
+Set this value to the product variable.
-	3. return the quotient.
+	4. return the product variable.
 3. Expected Exceptions:
+	1. None.
+No newly expected exceptions

+### GetQuotient
+1. The method signature of GetSum should contain:
+	- ***static or instance***: static
+	- ***return type***: integer
+	- ***parameters***: integer product
+2. The logic within the method should
+	1. Prompt the user to enter a number to divide the product by.
+Display the current product to the user during this prompt.
+	2. Retrieve the input and divide the inputted number by the product.
+	3. return the quotient
+3. Expected Exceptions:
-	1. DivideByZero Exception
+	1. Divide by Zero Exception
-	2. Generic Exception

 ## Stretch Goals
+1. Refactor your code and explore different ways to convert user input to integers.
+(Keep at least 1 Convert.ToInt32, but try and change the rest)
+2. Add an additional custom exception into your code base.

 ## README
 Provide setup documentation
 - **Comment your code.**
 - Provide a readme that includes clear directions on setting up this program.
 - Questions to Consider: